 “The company is in a healthy state and both EE and Vodafone had, until very recently, consistently indicated that they saw Phones4U as a long-term strategic partner.”

 As this situation clearly illustrates there is no way of knowing your creditor’s end game so the best advice is not to assume their intent.
 We have had a number of situations where the debt has been irrelevant to the creditor’s objective other than a tool to be utilised.
 These are very stressful situations for directors so there is a need to take the emotion out of the situation and seek an objective professional and experienced view.

-For all the latest insolvency, liquidation, administration and business rescue news, please stay tuned to the Jameson, Smith & Co. blog.
+For all the latest insolvency, liquidation, administration and business rescue news, please stay tuned to Company Debt.
 For a free consultation or for more information about any of our services, please get in touch with one of our experienced turnaround practitioners today.